 Fill in the details below based on the instructions above for the “Critical Step Statement”

-Author name, Step : (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Katherine Zink, Step 3.2: Drying the slide and monitoring the progress is the most critical step to achieve high spatial resolution and quality mass spectra.
+If flaking or excessive wrinkling occur, we do not recommend collecting the mass spectrometry data.

 Section – Results